Becca Blackwell

 Becca Blackwell (born 1973/1974) is an American trans actor, performer, and playwright based in New York City.
-Blackwell's pronoun is the singular they.
-Their play "They, Themself and Schmerm," has been presented by a number of venues including The Public Theater's 2018 Under the Radar Festival, Abrons Arts Center and the Portland Institute for Contemporary Art's TBA Festival.
+Their (Note: Blackwell uses they/them pronouns.) play They, Themself and Schmerm has been presented by a number of venues, including at The Public Theater's 2018 Under the Radar Festival, the Abrons Arts Center, and the Portland Institute for Contemporary Art's TBA Festival.

 Musician Kathleen Hanna, writing for Artforum, listed Blackwell among their favourite performers of 2014.
 Blackwell was a recipient of a 2015 Doris Duke Impact Award.
-In 2016 they were interviewed by Jim Fletcher for BOMB Magazine.
-Blackwell is part of the 2019 class of the Joe's Pub Working Group, a program dedicated to supporting artists at a critical point in their careers.
+In 2016, they were interviewed by Jim Fletcher for BOMB.
+Blackwell was part of the 2019 class of the Joe's Pub Working Group, a program dedicated to supporting artists at a critical point in their careers.